This is an online fiddle lesson for the country song "Right or Wrong" in the style of Bob Wills, with an advanced break in the style of Hank Singer.

 Video #1: Here is a video of me playing the country song "Right or Wrong."

-" Discover More Here Right or Wrong" is a jazz ballad from 1921.
+" Discover More Here my website Right or Wrong" is a jazz ballad from 1921.
 Composed by Arthur Sizemore and Paul Biese, with words by Haven Gillespie, it is described by the original sheet music as "a beautiful fox-trot ballad."

 "Right or Wrong" was recorded by many early jazz and swing orchestras, including Mike Markel and His Orchestr, Original Dixie Jazz Band, Peggy English, Tampa Red, and Mildred Bailey and Her Orchestra.
 The recording with the longest lasting influence would be the one by Emmett Miller and the Georgia Crackers.